 This drives us towards our vision of a collaborative, community-driven clean energy future respects the rights of Indigenous peoples and enriches their communities.

-The ICE Social Enterprise achieves impact through its four programs:
+The ICE Social Enterprise achieves impact through a set of dynamic programs:

 - 20/20 Catalysts Program – the national clean energy capacity building program for Indigenous individuals from communities and organizations across Canada.